josharsh/OPython-Init/Course Introduction/Introduction.md

 # Object Oriented Python

-This repository walks you through the Object Oriented Programming in python.
-Illustrates real-world examples, working codes and going about finding a coding solution.
+This repository walks you through the Object Oriented Programming concepts in python.
+Illustrates real-world examples, working codes and how to go about finding a coding solution.

-The course plan is as shown on the repository.
+The course plan is as shown in the repository.
 There are four lessons which govern the flow of the course.
 It is highly recommended to refer to online resources for a detailed study about the mentioned topics which have been briefly covered.

 For the Tasks study in depth about the problem statements, conduct online research about various available modules and then start coding.
 Coding solutions have been provided in the resources folder.